getsentry/rfcs/text/0091-ci-upload-tokens.md

 Such simple token issuance can then also take place in wizards and documentation pages.

+The generated token itself is only visible after creation.
+Users cannot see the token again later.

 ## Token Revocation

 Tokens cannot be deleted, but only revoked (=soft deleted).
 Only managers & owners may revoke tokens.
+Users may be able to delete tokens they created regardless of their role.

+## Editing Tokens

+Only the `name` of the token may be updated after it was created.
+Any user may update any tokens name.
+You cannot update the scope(s) of a token after it was issued.

 # How To Teach